 A social security number shall be considered confidential and exempt from public inspection in accordance with Florida Statutes.
-Social security numbers may be disclosed to another agency or governmental entity if it is necessary for the receiving entity to perform its responsibilities.
+Social security numbers may be

-V. Release to Commercial Entities

-- A. Social security numbers may be released to a commercial entity as allowed by law.
+- V. Release to Commercial Entities - A. Social security numbers may be released to a commercial entity as allowed by law.
 The commercial entity must state the reason for requesting the social security numbers. - B. The District, as required by law, shall annually report the identity of all commercial entities that have requested social security numbers during the preceding year and the reasons for the requests.
 If no requests have been received during the preceding year, the District shall report that information.